FortinetCloudCSE/k8s-202-workshop/content/01IntroductionFortiWeb/Task3_Installtion_setup.md

   --location $location \
   --public-ip-address-dns-name $fortiwebvmdnslabel \
   --data-disk-sizes-gb 30 \
-  --ssh-key-values @~/.ssh/${rsakeyname}.pub
+  --ssh-key-values @~/.ssh/${rsakeyname}.pub \
+  --only-show-errors
 ```
-you shall see output like this  if fortiweb in twolegs mode
+you shall see output like this  if fortiweb in twoarms mode

 ```
 {